Emergent Readers

 Children at the emergent reading level will:

-- Use playdough to create letters and words.
+• Use sand or shaving cream to write letters and words.
 It is a great way to learn letter sounds and letter identification, fine motor skills as well as word building skills.

 Emergent Readers have orange labels on the spine.